Lose a Loved One or Your Home in a Fire?

 - Confusing Plans: The unfortunate truth is that most people do not read through their entire insurance agreement.
 Deductibles, out of pocket costs, coverage and other items may be miscalculated due to an unnecessary and complicated narrative.

-- Refusal of Renewal: Thousands of policies in California are denied renewal if the renewal originates from an area hit with a fire disaster.
+- Refusal of Renewal: Thousands of fire insurance policies in California are denied renewal if the renewal originates from an area hit with a fire disaster.

-- Quick Settlement Offer: When an insurance company offers you a quick settlement for the fire damage to your property, business, or injury, proceed with caution.
-Adjusters often use this tactic to pressure policy holders to settle before they understand the full extent of the damages.
+- Quick Settlement Offer: When an insurance company offers you a quick settlement for the fire damage to your property, business or injury, it is advised that you proceed with caution.
+Adjusters often use this tactic to pressure policyholders to settle before they understand the full extent of the damages.

-However, a qualified fire claim attorney can help you fight back against these tactics and get the compensation you deserve.
+However, a qualified San Francisco fire claim attorney can help you fight back against these unethical tactics and get the compensation you deserve.

 Who May Be Liable for Widespread Fires?

 Questions About California Fire Claims?
-Call Our San Francisco Law Firm
+Call Our San Francisco Personal Injury Law Firm

 You do not have to feel alone or that all is lost after a fire.
 Mary Alexander & Associates, P.C. will use every resource available to expedite your repairs and get you a satisfactory settlement.
-If you experience a loss of property, sustain injuries, or lose a loved one in a fire, then we can help.
-We can guide you through wrongful death lawsuits, large scale property damage cases and everything in between.
+If you experience a loss of property, sustain injuries or lose a loved one in a fire, then we can help.
+We can guide you through wrongful death fire claims, large-scale property damage cases and everything in between.
 Through a free initial consultation, we can let you know if you may be able to maximize your compensation.
-Contact us today at (877) 226-7103 or through an online contact form.
+Contact us today at (877) 226-7103 or through our our online form.